 What causes hepatitis

 Hepatitis A infection is spread by direct contact with a person who has the illness, or from consuming food, drink or ice contaminated with the faeces (poo) of an infected person.
+Hepatitis A infection in Australians is commonly acquired while travelling overseas to countries where the disease is common, so check with your doctor if you need travel vaccinations.

 Hepatitis B spreads through contact with the bodily fluids (such as blood, sweat, saliva or semen) of a person who has it.
 You can have hepatitis B without knowing it and may be a carrier.